Welcome!

 Towards answering these questions, my research develops theory and algorithms that span topics from multiagent reinforcement learning, to physics-informed machine learning, to the reliable use of large language models in the design of autonomous systems.
 Through compositional approaches to system design, my research enables independent development and testing of separate AI modules, with the goal of facilitating the process of reliably deploying their compositions in practice.
 By integrating data with prior physics and engineering knowledge, my research creates systems that effectively control hardware after mere minutes of data collection and training.
 More broadly, my research aims to address the diverse and ever-expanding challenges and opportunities associated with engineering AI systems to tackle societally impactful problems.

-If you’re interested in learning more, click here for a list of my recent projects.
+If you’re interested in learning more, see my publications for an overview of relevant past projects.